Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

-Working remotely from another city or country can dramatically change your cost of living.
-Some destinations offer lower rent and expenses while others, despite the appeal, can cost more than staying home.
+Working remotely from another city or country can dramatically change cost of living.
+Some destinations have lower rent and day-to-day expenses; others, despite the appeal, end up costing more once setup, travel, and visa costs are included.

 What This Comparison Covers

-This tool compares your current home city costs — rent, food, transport, and daily expenses — against a target nomad city, accounting for any currency exchange factor.
-The result shows your annual cost difference and whether the move improves your financial position.
+This tool compares current home city costs — rent, food, transport, and daily expenses — against a target nomad city, with an optional currency exchange factor.
+The result shows the annual cost difference and whether the move improves the financial position on the recurring-cost side.

 Beyond the Numbers

-The figures here are estimates based on your inputs.
-Actual costs vary significantly by country, lifestyle, visa type, and local market conditions.
-This calculator is a starting point for your own research.
+The figures here are estimates based on the inputs provided.
+Actual costs vary by country, lifestyle, visa type, and local market conditions.
+This calculator is a starting point for further research, not a final answer.

 What People Often Overlook

-Many people focus on rent and forget everything else.
-Health insurance, coworking memberships, flights home, and visa fees can quietly add up.
-It is worth considering these hidden costs before drawing any conclusions.
-One approach is to build a small buffer into your nomad city estimates — say 10 to 15 percent — to account for the unexpected.
-Many people find that the first month in a new city costs noticeably more than the months that follow.
+Many comparisons focus on rent and forget everything else.
+Private health insurance, co-working memberships, periodic flights home, and visa fees can quietly add up over a year.
+A small buffer on nomad cost estimates often helps absorb the unexpected — the first month in a new city tends to cost noticeably more than the months that follow, as setup costs front-load.

 How Currency Exchange Fits In